 Some links in this post may be affiliate links.
 If you click on them we make a commission from qualifying purchases at absolutely no cost to you.
 Read our full Disclosure Policy here.

-We’ve now visited a number of ruins throughout the states of Quintana Roo, Yucatan and Palenque, and found Cobá to be among the best Mayan ruins in Mexico.
-Whether you are staying in Tulum, Valladolid, Playa del Carmen or anywhere in between, the mayan ruins of Cobá are easy to get to and a great experience for the whole family.
+We’ve now visited a number of ruins throughout the states of Quintana Roo, Yucatan and Chiapas, and found Cobá to be among the best Mayan ruins in Mexico.
+Whether you are staying in Tulum, Valladolid, Playa del Carmen or anywhere in between, the Mayan ruins of Cobá are easy to get to and a great experience for the whole family.

 They were a great addition to our Two Week Yucatan Itinerary!

 Where are the Cobá ruins, Mexico?

 The town of Coba, Quintana Roo is found about 45km north of Tulum, just off the main highway to Valladolid which is 60km further.
 The Coba ruins are on the left just after passing the lake.
 In a car, the drive should take approximately 45 minutes but expect closer to an hour when taking public transportation.

 Where are the Cobá Mayan ruins, Yucatan Peninsula?